 Is Ghee bad for you?
 How does it help in cooking?

-Ghee is a dairy cooking oil, and it offers a higher smoking point, which makes it a safe oil, especially for high-temperature cooking.
+In terms of cooking, you may wonder, is ghee bad for you?
+The answer is “no”.
+Ghee is a healthy dairy cooking oil, and it offers a higher smoking point, which makes it a safe oil, especially for high-temperature cooking.

 No matter if you are trying baking, roasting, or deep-frying in your pantry when you are using Ghee, you can stay assured that you are cooking with a safe oil, which will not produce harmful free radicals if heated highly.
-Ghee’s smoking point is 485 degrees Fahrenheit, and that is quite higher than other common cooking oils in the market.
+Ghee’s smoking point is 485 degrees Fahrenheit, and that is quite higher than other common cooking oils sold in the market for cooking.

 The answer to the query is Ghee bad for you will go in favor of this dairy staple because while cooking with Ghee, you will not have free radical in your system, which is a natural preventive for carcinogenic diseases.

 Now let’s come to the question of ghee benefits.
-Is Ghee bad to you is a critical question.
+Is Ghee bad for you is a critical question.
 Still, the answer will favor Ghee, provided you can maintain two basic restrictions.